 Cleared Traditional

-Class II Anesthesiology device cleared through predicate-based substantial equivalence - typically does not require clinical trials.
+Class II Anesthesiology device cleared through predicate-based substantial equivalence.

 Download Printable Device Report (PDF)